 Finally, it would be important to determine whether the transmittance (e.g. tint) differences required for an anti-Pulfrich correction pose a cosmetic issue.
 In general, these differences in transmittance are small.
 For the observers of the current study, the required transmittance in the dark lens ranged from 59% to 89% of incoming light, assuming a 1.5D difference in optical power.
 A common pair of sunglasses transmits only 25% of the incoming light.
 It remains to be seen whether these transmittance differences would cause a cosmetic impediment for everyday wear.
-If so, we note that the issue is likely to occur only for anti-Pulfrich corrections prescribed with contact lenses, and not with surgically-implanted intraocular lenses (Davidson et al., 2016; Xiao et al., 2011).
+If so, we note that the issue is likely to occur only for anti-Pulfrich corrections prescribed with contact lenses, and not with surgically-implanted intraocular lenses^{22,23}.
 Contact lenses cover the iris and are visible, and intraocular lenses are inserted into the capsular bag and are generally not visible.
 However, before ophthalmologists consider surgically implanting anti-Pulfrich monovision intraocular lenses, significant further study is required.

-The impact of magnification differences on binocular processing
+The impact of magnification differences on binocular processing.
 We have found no evidence that interocular differences in magnification cause interocular differences in processing speed.
 Contact lenses and trial lenses with equivalent power differences cause reverse Pulfrich effects of nearly identical size (Exp.
 1 and Exp.
-2; see Fig. 5D).
-Additionally, onscreen magnification differences that were unaccompanied by blur had no measurable impact on processing speed differences between the eyes.
+2; see Fig. 5D), and onscreen magnification differences without blur differences had no measurable impact on processing speed differences between the eyes.
 Magnification differences, however, do impact other aspects of binocular visual processing.
-As magnification differences increase, binocular contrast sensitivity worsens (Jiménez, Ponce, & Anera, 2004), binocular summation breaks down (Jiménez et al., 2004; Katsumi, Tanino, Hirose, 1986, 1986), fusion times increase, the largest disparity eliciting a depth percept decreases (Jiménez, Ponce, del Barco, Díaz, & Pérez-Ocón, 2002), and stereopsis functions less well (Highman, 1977; Lovasik & Szymkiw, 1985; Vlaskamp, Filippini, & Banks, 2009).
-Horizontal and vertical magnification differences caused by unilateral magnifiers (i.e. induced aniseikonia) can cause misperceptions of surface orientation (Ogle, 1950).
-Horizontal magnification differences have also been reported to cause Pulfrich-like effects (Ames, 1946).
-But these effects can be attributed to changes in the relative spatial positions of the target projections due to the prismatic properties of the magnifier, rather than to an induced interocular difference in processing speed (Miles, 1953).
+As magnification differences increase, binocular contrast sensitivity worsens43, binocular summation breaks down^{43,44}, fusion times increase, the largest disparity eliciting a depth percept decreases45, and stereopsis functions less well46-48.
+Additionally, unilateral horizontal or unilateral vertical magnification differences (i.e. induced aniseikonia) can cause misperceptions of surface orientation known as the geometric and induced effects, respectively49.
+Horizontal magnification differences have previously been reported to cause Pulfrich-like effects50, but these can be attributed to changes in the relative spatial positions of the target projections due to the prismatic properties of the magnifier, rather than to an induced interocular difference in processing speed51.
 In other words, instead of a time delay causing a neural disparity for moving objects, the magnifier causes an actual disparity in the retinal images.
-The results reported in this manuscript indicate strongly that magnification differences do not impact the relative speed of processing between the eyes.
+The results reported in this manuscript indicate strongly that magnification differences up to 3.6% do not impact the relative speed of processing between the eyes.
 Blur differences, not magnification differences, drive the reverse Pulfrich effect.

-Applicability of current results to the presbyopic population
+Applicability of current results to the presbyopic population.
 The human observers tested in the current experiments were between the ages of 25 and 30 and were thus all non-presbyopic.
-However, due to the experimental design, these observers unable to clear induced optical blur with accommodation.
+However, due to the experimental design, these observers were unable to clear induced optical blur with accommodation.
 In this respect, the non-presbyopic observers were like presbyopes in the current experiments.
 Still, it is unknown whether the current results will generalize to the population of presbyopes.
-Presbyopes are more likely to be adapted to how blurry retinal images appear.
-The inability to accommodate increases the likelihood that blurry images are formed on the retinas; images that were perceived as in best focus were consistent with the optics of the observers' own eyes (Artal et al., 2004; Sawides, de Gracia, Dorronsoro, Webster, & Marcos, 2011).
-Whether this increased exposure to blur decreases (or increases) presbyopes' susceptibility to the reverse Pulfrich effect is unknown.
+Presbyopes' inability to accommodate increases the likelihood that blurry images will be formed on the retinas, which increases the likelihood that the presbyopes' susceptibility to the reverse Pulfrich effect is unknown.
 Future research will have to evaluate the prevalence and range of effect sizes in the normal and presbyopic populations.